cosmos/sdk-tutorials/academy/ibc/ica.md

 ```

 The data within an `InterchainAccountPacketData` must be serialized using a format supported by the host chain.
-If the host chain is using the [ibc-go host chain submodule](https://github.com/cosmos/ibc-go/tree/main/modules/apps/27-interchain-accounts/host), `SerializeCosmosTx` should be used.
+If the host chain is using the [IBC-Go host chain submodule](https://github.com/cosmos/ibc-go/tree/main/modules/apps/27-interchain-accounts/host), `SerializeCosmosTx` should be used.
 If the `InterchainAccountPacketData.Data` is serialized using a format not support by the host chain, the packet will not be successfully received.

 Controller chains will be able to access the acknowledgement written into the host chain state once a relayer relays the acknowledgement.
 The acknowledgement bytes will be passed to the Authentication Module via the `OnAcknowledgementPacket` callback.
 Authentication Modules are expected to know how to decode the acknowledgement.